Negligence Vs Gross Negligence: They Are Not the Same

 Damages

-Another important note about damages is that they need to be adequate enough to make the cost and the investment in building a legal case worthwhile.
+Another important note about damages is that they need to be adequate to make the cost and the investment in building a legal case worthwhile.
 For example, if a few scratches on the paint on your vehicle are your only damages, then the cost to pay for those repairs may be less than it would be to go to court.

 Which Type of Negligence Applies to Your Situation?